Running Jobs

 Each investor group has unrestricted access to a dedicated primary queue with concurrent access to the number and type of nodes in which they invested.

-[cc-login1 ~]$ sinfo -s -o "%.25R %.12l %.12L %.5D"
+sinfo -s -o "%.25R %.12l %.12L %.5D"

 with the name of the partition):

-[cc-login1 ~]$ sinfo -p <partition_name> -N -o "%.8N %.4c %.25P %.9m %.12l %.12L %G"
+sinfo -p <partition_name> -N -o "%.8N %.4c %.25P %.9m %.12l %.12L %G"

 Secondary Queues

 One of the advantages of the Campus Cluster Program is the ability to share resources.
-A shared secondary queue will allow users access to any idle nodes in the cluster.
-Users must have access to a primary queue to be eligible to use the secondary queue.
+A shared secondary queue allows you to access idle nodes in the cluster.

-While each investor has full access to the number and type of nodes in which they invested, those resources not fully utilized by each investor will become eligible to run secondary queue jobs.
-If there are resources eligible to run secondary queue jobs but there are no jobs to be run from the secondary queue, jobs in the primary queues that fit within the constraints of the secondary queue may be run on any otherwise appropriate idle nodes.
-The secondary queue uses fairshare scheduling.
+If there are resources eligible to run secondary queue jobs but there are no pending jobs in the secondary queue, pending jobs in primary queues that fit within the constraints of the secondary queue may be run on any otherwise appropriate idle nodes.

 Queue |